ZZzzaaKK/clique-cover-lp/README.md

 ## Testing

 For convenience, you can run the script `run_tests.sh`.
 It first calculates vertex clique cover numbers for all graphs in a path that can be specified (default: `test_graphs/generated/perturbed`) via the `src/add_vertex_clique_cover_number.py` script, or chromatic numbers via `src/add_chromatic_number.py` script if you pass the --chromatic-number flag.
+Note that the current ground truth calculations rely on the reduced ILP algorithms since they are faster and accurate according to our tests.
 It then runs through the tests you specify as command line arguments, or all available tests if none were specified.
 Adding ground truths relies on the Gurobi solver, so you'll need a license for larger graphs.
 You can also deviate from default path by running with a positional argument like this: `run_tests.sh test_graphs/curated`.

+> [!WARNING]
+> The --cluster-editing and --reduced-cluster-editing flags in the following example drastically increase the time it takes for all algorithms to finish.

 Example Usage:
 ```